The Importance of Rosin

-In part 4 of the new blog series, Franz this week shares his knowledge on the importance of rosin.
+In part 4 of the new series, Franz shares his knowledge of the importance of rosin.

 Why is rosin so important?

 Often, the importance and effects of rosin and its possibilities are underestimated.
 Without the best rosin, suitable for the played strings and season, it is hardly possible to fully exploit the sound potential of your instrument.
 The reason is simple: strings don’t work without rosin!
 Only when there is sufficient friction and adhesion between the bow hair and the string, a bow can make the string sing.

 The basis of rosin is resin, a sticky, viscous substance from trees.
 To produce rosin, resin is normally obtained from pine, fir, nut pine, spruce or larch trees.
 Through distillation and refinement with high-quality ingredients, an optimal rosin is then created.
 A typical violin bow is strung using horses’ tail hairs, although synthetic hairs are increasingly being used on bows.
 When playing, these bow hairs slide over the string and produce heat.
 This heat melts the rosin.
 As soon as it recools, it sticks the bow hair to the string.
 The bow hair then moves with the string until the force equilibrium is exceeded.
 When this happens, the bonded area of “hair-rosin-string” breaks open again and the string vibrates back in the other direction.
 This action produces more heat, the rosin melts and the process starts again.
 This action is known as the “stick & slip effect”.
 Rosin allows the bow hair to grip the string without sounding too hard and coarse.
 At the same time, it has a direct influence on the response of the bow and can alter the sound of your instrument significantly – this makes it essential for your play!